joker-eph/githubmove/GitHubMove.rst

   git read-tree -mu HEAD

-The data for all sub-projects is still in your `.git` directory, but in your checkout, you only see `libcxx`.
-Git compresses its history very well, so a clone of everything is only about 2x as much data as a clone of llvm only (and in any case this is dwarfed by the size of e.g. an llvm objdir).
+The data for all sub-projects is still in your `.git` directory, but in your checkout, you only see `compiler-rt`.
+Git compresses its history very well, so a clone of everything is only about 2x as much data as a clone of llvm only (and in any case this is dwarfed by the size of e.g. a llvm build dir).

 Before you push, you'll need to fetch and rebase as normal.
 However when you fetch you'll likely pull in changes to sub-projects you don't care about.
 You